oitofelix/oitofelix.github.io/curriculum.md

 </div>

-I'm a computer programmer, system administrator, GNU hacker and free software activist with a Bachelor's degree in Mathematics.
+I'm a computer programmer, GNU hacker and free software activist with a Bachelor's degree in Mathematics.
 In the free software community I work on the development of several projects of my own making, contribute to other projects, write documentation, publish technical and philosophical articles, do translation work, help in infrastructure maintenance and provide support to users.
 I consider myself a good fit for any software development position because I have the technical skills necessary to get the job done, and foremost because I'm the kind of person that will put his full potential into solving the company's problems and making their projects succeed.
 By my experience in the free software community, I've developed excellent communication and coordination skills, necessary to work productively within development teams of diverse cultural, philosophical and technical backgrounds.
 Below you can find a list of my published works and past experience that demonstrate my areas of expertise.
-A frequently updated version of my curriculum can be found online at my
+A frequently updated version of my curriculum can be found online at my [personal website](http://oitofelix.github.io/curriculum.html).
-[personal website](http://oitofelix.github.io/curriculum.html).
 **Looking forward to work with you!**